shun-harris/test-msbd-tablet-system/docs/FUTURE_IDEAS.md

    - Offline support
    - Conflict resolution

+2. **Page Transition Improvements**
+   - Add smooth fade transitions between index.html and options.html to eliminate white flash
+   - Implement instant loading page with dark background to prevent white gaps
+   - Use CSS transitions or preload next page to ensure seamless navigation
+   - Consider single-page app architecture to avoid full page reloads

-- **Rotating Quotes or Jokes**:
+3. **Rotating Quotes or Jokes**
-  - Display a "Quote of the Day" or a joke during check-in to enhance user experience.
+   - Display a "Quote of the Day" or a joke during check-in to enhance user experience

-**facial recognition for seamless check-in.
+4. **Facial Recognition**
----combine with facial recognition for seamless check-in.
+   - Combine with facial recognition for seamless check-in